 With standard OFDM, very narrow UE-specific transmissions can suffer from narrowband fading and interference.
 That is why for the downlink 3GPP chose OFDMA, which incorporates elements of time division multiple access (TDMA).
-OFDMA allows subsets of the subcarriers to be allocated dynamically among the different users on the channel, as shown in Figure 5-5.
+OFDMA allows subsets of the subcarriers to be allocated dynamically among the different users on the channel, as shown in Figure 4-5.
 The result is a more robust system with increased capacity.
 This is due to the trunking efficiency of multiplexing low rate users and the ability to schedule users by frequency, which provides resistance to multi-path fading.

-Figure 5-5 Comparison of Static and Dynamic OFDMA Subcarrier Allocation
+Figure 4-5 Comparison of Static and Dynamic OFDMA Subcarrier Allocation

-LTE Modulation and Frame Types
+LTE Frame Structure

 There are two types of frame structure in the LTE standard, Type 1 and Type 2.
 Type 1 uses Frequency Division Duplexing (uplink and downlink separated by frequency), and TDD uses Time Division Duplexing (uplink and downlink separated in time).
+The frame structure type 1 and type 2 are shown in Figure 4-6.